dominikgrabinski/ksiazka_adresowa/README.md

 - Email
 - Team

-Practice in prepare forms ("by hand") for Persons and Addresses and compare them with forms generate by CRUD
+Practice in prepare forms ("by hand") for Persons and Addresses and compare them with forms generate by CRUD for Phone and Email